-Samuel Kessler was born to Tsvi (Hirsch) and Hudi (Judith) Kessler in Austria/Poland in August of 1864.
+Samuel Kessler, aka Shulim, Shulem, Sem, Sam, was born to Tsvi (Hirsch) and Hudi (Judith) Kessel in Austria/Poland in August of 1864.
 The name Kessler derives from Kistler.
 A Kistler was a seller of copper pots and pans.
-We do not know much, if anything, about his early life.
-His given name was probably Schulem based on the birth certificate of his first child born in the United States.
+Sam starting using Kessler once he was in the United States.
+We do not know much, if anything, about his early life, except that his surname was Kessel and his father was a grocer.
+His secular name was probably Shulem based on the birth certificate of his first child, Herman.

-When his son Abe was born, he was living at 167 Allen Street on the Lower East Side.
+When his son Abe was born, they was living at 167 Allen Street on the Lower East Side.

 Hicks Street Map, Brooklyn, NY